UPDATE (10.19.2022): Post revised to reflect

 West Farms Square – East Tremont Avenue

 Not only does this station sit on a curve, but trains approaching this station from either direction must negotiate other curves; the curve from the north is especially sharp.
-Straightening this station requires a structural realignment, as follows:
+Straightening this station requires a structural realignment.
+The following figure shows one way to accomplish this.

 Part of the new structure would encroach onto NYCHA property, but this only affects a small part of an outdoor plaza and not the buildings.

-In a recent post, vanshnookenraggen proposes going even further – straightening the line to remove the sharp curve entirely.
+Some time go, vanshnookenraggen proposed going even further – straightening the line to remove the sharp curve entirely.
 Such a change requires a few property takings, but as the main casualty appears to be a parking lot, I have no problem with it.

 174th Street, Freeman Street, and Jackson Avenue Stations